sivathanuk/sivathanuk.github.io/_posts/2020-06-14-Navals decision making heuristics.md

 Naval is one of my favorite personalities on twitter.
 He is a wise person and shares tidbits of his wisdom thru tweets / persicope sessions.

-He shared the frameworks he use to make decisions in a periscope session.
+In a periscope session, he shared the frameworks he use to make decisions.
 They are,

 1. <b>To make right long-term decisions:</b>
 We live in a world full of choices.
 If you can't decide then the answer is "No".